 There are plenty of outdoor and indoor swimming pools, as well as lakes and rivers where you can enjoy swimming and water sports.
-All over Amsterdam there are plenty of fitness centers, health centers and gyms.
+All over Amsterdam there are plenty of fitness centres, health centres and gyms.
 There you can practice capoeira, boxing, yoga and aerobics.
 These are now very popular and hip in Amsterdam.

-Bicycle is one of the favorite means of transportation in Amsterdam, so naturally there are many cycling routes that you can take through the city.
+Bicycle is one of the favourite means of transportation in Amsterdam, so naturally there are many cycling routes that you can take through the city.

-There are many tennis courts, as well as few golf courses.
+There are many tennis courts, as well as a few golf courses.

 One of the Amsterdam heroes is the Olympic athlete Fanny Blankers-Koen (1918-2004)

-This Olympic athelete was also born in Amsterdam and she achieved her legendary and heroic status in the London games of 1948.
-She was already mother of 2 and she won no less than 4 gold medals.
-She was the first woman the pull this off.
-She won gold medals on the 100 and 200 meters sprint, 80 meters hurdles and 4x 100 meter relay.
-When she arrived in London she already held six world records.
+This Olympic athelete was also born in Amsterdam, and she achieved her legendary and heroic status in the London games of 1948.
+She was already mother of 2, and she won no less than 4 gold medals.
+She was the first woman to pull this off.
+Furthermore, she won gold medals on the 100 and 200 meters sprint, 80 meters hurdles and 4x 100 meter relays.
+When she arrived in London, she already held six world records.

 Ton Boot is another Amsterdam local, who spend much of his free time on the basketball field on the Museumplein and grew up to be a great basketball player and coach.
 He became national champion 11 times and won the coach of the year awards 7 times over.